Cascadia movement

-The Cascadia movement is a collection of various heterogeneous movements seeking greater autonomy for the Pacific Northwest through a political coalition of the U.S. states of Oregon and Washington and the Canadian province of British Columbia.
-Included in the movements is an independence movement seeking to establish a Cascadian federation, an economic movement for the creation of a single market, a bioregionalist movement for the Cascadia bioregion, and a nationalist or cultural movement for the creation of a Cascadian national identity superseding identification with the state/territory or federal government.
+The Cascadia movement refers to various different movements seeking greater autonomy for various conceptualizations of land adjacent to what is broadly referred to as the Pacific Northwest.
+This includes a nationalist independence movement seeking to establish Cascadian autonomy along the modern state lines of Oregon, Washington and the Canadian province of British Columbia, as well as a Cascadian national identity surpassing identification with the state/territory or federal government.
+Proponents of this conceptualization of Cascadia also frequently advocate for the creation of a shared economic zone.
+There also exists a bioregionalist movement that aims to promote the recognition, decolonization and reinhabitation of the Cascadia bioregion, and the construction of bioregional mutual aid networks.

-The movement is largely centered in the major cities of Portland, Seattle, and Vancouver, although the bioregion also includes Idaho and the Alaskan Panhandle, along with small parts of California, Montana, Nevada, Utah, Wyoming, and Yukon.
+The movement is largely centered in the major cities of Portland, Seattle, and Vancouver, although the bioregionalist movement also includes Idaho and the Alaskan Panhandle, along with small parts of California, Montana, Nevada, Utah, Wyoming, and Yukon due to its broader bioregional scale.
 More conservative advocates for Cascadian federalism propose borders that include the land west of the crest of the Cascade Range, while some advocates propose borders as far north as Alaska and the Yukon region.

 The main drivers of the movement include environmentalism, bioregionalism, privacy, civil liberties and freedom, increased regional integration, and local food networks and economies.

 Historical background

-Before 1800, it is estimated that more than 500,000 people lived within the region in dozens of nations, such as the Tillamook, Chinook, Haida, Nootka, and Tlingit.
+Before 1800, it is estimated that more than 500,000 people lived within the region in dozens of nations, such as the Tillamook, Chinook, Haida, Nootka, Nisga'a, and Tlingit.
 They lived and traded largely within the Cascadia Bioregion, using its extensive system of waterways for transport and pre-colonial trade.
 They spoke many different languages.

 Indigenous sovereignty, the rights of nature, and decolonization remain a key point for many Cascadian and first nation organizers, who argue that indigenous self-determination cannot be gained legally under the framework of the United States constitution.